 Cost: Free admission, free family activities

-Picking & details: At Deardorf Orchards, take a tractor wagon ride out to pick-your-own apples, let the kids burn off energy in their own pla7 space with hay bales and farm animals, stock up on goodies in the Apple Barn, and stop in at the Parley Lake Winery Tasting Room!
+Picking & details: At Deardorf Orchards, take a tractor wagon ride out to pick-your-own apples, let the kids burn off energy in their own play space with hay bales and farm animals, stock up on goodies in the Apple Barn, and stop in at the Parley Lake Winery Tasting Room!
 Food is available onsite for purchase.
-Come out for Apple Pickin’ Days Sept 14, 2019, for live music, scarecrow-making and other activities.

 Apple Tree-O | Delano

-Hours: Saturdays & Sundays, 11am-5pm.
+Hours: Open Saturdays & Sundays, 11am-5pm.
 Please call before coming out to check hours.